 Set clear guidelines for personal device security and make it mandatory for every employee to comply.

-Here are a few BYOD policies you can enforce to reduce the chances of cyber attacks through your employee’s personal collection of apps:
+Here are a few BYOD policies from PCM Canada that you can enforce to reduce the chances of cyber attacks through your employee’s personal collection of apps:

 1. Do not Allow Jail broken and Rooted Devices to Connect to the Corporate Network